-For millions of VPN users, privacy is one of the most desirable aspects of a VPN, if not the most prized benefit of all.
-And given that, the amount of logs – details recorded on the user and their online activity – kept by a VPN provider is a crucial consideration.
-And not all VPNs are equal in this respect – far from it.
+For millions of VPN users, privacy is one of the most important features of a VPN, if not the most prized benefit of all.
+And given that, the amount of logs (details recorded on the user and their online activity) that are kept by a VPN provider is a crucial consideration.
+And unfortunately not all VPN providers are secure or the same in this respect.

-Almost all VPNs will trot out some manner of blanket ‘we keep no logs’ statement on their website, but the truth is that the various providers’ policies regarding keeping logs can vary quite widely.
+Almost all VPNs will state some sort of ‘we keep no logs’ policy on their website, but the truth is that the various providers’ policies regarding this vary widely.
+Meaning that these VPN providers can be quite sneaky.
 You can read more about no log VPNs and their importance by scrolling to the bottom of this guide.

 The long and short of it is: scouting out the VPN which provide you with the best levels of privacy and anonymity online is something of a tricky task.
 Which is exactly why we’ve researched the best VPNs for watertight privacy, and we’re presenting our results in this article.

 Here are our top five recommendations for privacy-conscious VPNs that uphold their ‘no logs’ policy with the most unswerving veracity as far as we’re concerned.